EvanBrown4/passing_analysis/README.md

 # Soccer Passing Analysis
-Analysis of XG value of different passes and player's cumulative XG based on their passes and decision making.
+Analysis of xG value of different passes and player's cumulative xG based on their passes and decision making.

 * Note *
 This was a project created for an application.
 It was done under a tight time constraint, so many things were simplified.